DylanHendo/Tumor-ML-Classifier/README.md

-# Tumour-ML-Classifier
+# Tumor-ML-Classifier

 ## Description
 The aim of this assignment was to build four different types of classifiers and evaluate their performance.
-The classification task is to predict whether a tumour is malignant (M) or benign (B).
+The classification task is to predict whether a tumor is malignant (M) or benign (B).
 Using sklearn, the following classifiers were built
 - a nearest neighbours classifier
 - a decision tree classifier